flaviotsf/flaviotsf.github.io/_posts/2011-01-01-ICE-Predictive-Dashboard.md

 ---
 At ATD I've always seen folks run around gathering reports for our annual conference.
 Observing that, I thought it would be a great idea to create a simple dashboard that not only contained real-time data but also had a predictive component.

 This little dashboard, first introduced in **2011**, was a big hit and is still used today.
-As usual, we keep tweaking the prediction algorithm usually by adding more variables to the mix (e.g. early bird schedules, promotions, etc.).
+As usual, we keep tweaking the prediction algorithm by adding more variables to the mix (e.g. early bird schedules, promotions, etc.).
 Here is an example (numbers were blurred since they are proprietary information).

 ![Conference Predictive Dashboard](/public/predictive-nocomments.png)